pymupdf/PyMuPDF/docs/document.rst

       :arg bool deflate_images: *(new in v1.18.3)* Deflate (compress) uncompressed image streams [#f4]_.
       :arg bool deflate_fonts: *(new in v1.18.3)* Deflate (compress) uncompressed fontfile streams [#f4]_.

-      :arg bool incremental: Only save changed objects.
+      :arg bool incremental: Only save changes to the PDF.
 Excludes "garbage" and "linear".
+Can only be used if *outfile* is a string or a ``pathlib.Path`` and equal to :attr:`Document.name`.
 Cannot be used for files that are decrypted or repaired and also in some other cases.
 To be sure, check :meth:`Document.can_save_incrementally`.
 If this is false, saving to a new file is required.

       :arg bool ascii: convert binary data to ASCII.